Cubans imagine new, more prosperous life without an old foe

 For more than five decades, the United States sought to cripple Cuba's economy with a trade embargo.
 The country survived that, its own mismanagement, and the collapse of the Soviet Union.
 Never ousted, revolutionary leader Fidel Castro instead retired from power and handed off to his brother Raul.

-Unveiling a dramatic change in approach, Obama said on Wednesday that he would move quickly to normalise relations and ease some restrictions on travel, trade and banking.
+Unveiling a dramatic change in approach, Obama said on Wednesday that he would move quickly to normalize relations and ease some restrictions on travel, trade and banking.

 DANCING FOR JOY